HitkoDev/NLP/dataset/stories/tania_in_a_winter_wonderland.md

-Tania In A Winter Wonderland
-By Kanika G
-Copyright 2018 by Kanika G
-Edited by Pell G
-Cover art by Kanika G and Pell G
-Snowman illustration by Pell G
-All other illustrations are public domain images taken from openclipart.org

-Website:
-www.kanikag.com

-2

-Fun With Snow
 "Mama, look outside.
 Mama look!
 Sonia look!"
 The seven year old Tania shouted in excitement, as she looked out of her first floor bedroom window.
 It was 2:30 pm.
 She and her family had only just arrived at a cottage in Shimla,